diagonalciso/Wazuh-3.10-installer/README.md

 Edit: Proxy added but it has some issues.
 Comment out "exit" on line 85 if you want to troubleshoot the NGINX proxy.

 This is a work in progress.

+Current status:
+- Reverse proxy has some issues
+- I am working on reducing user input as much as I can
+- I will reduce the 5 minutes sleep cycles in the script by wathing output of some checks.

+I am not a programmer, this will take time (also spare time is an issue)

 Installation: